How to Increase Blog Traffic — The Key Steps to Getting More Readers in 2025

 • use keyword-rich alt text and file names for your images.

-For a few more tips on this area, you might like to check out our post on how to make your content visible in Google search results, or watch the video below.
+For a few more tips on this subject, you might like to check out my post on how to make your content more visible in Google search results, or watch the video below.

-Remember to optimize your blog posts for ‘real’ readers too
+💡 Tip: remember to optimize your content for real readers too

 • Use relatively large, easy-to-read fonts on your blog.